 As one of the very few female trainers in the same success bracket as their male counterparts, Henrietta Knight has gained a terrific reputation amongst racing professionals.
 Knight started her official in 1989, although she had trained over 100 winners before she entered the ranks of the true pros.
 Today Knight trains her charges at a facility at Lockinge in Oxfordshire.
 Her most famous students include Best Mate, winner of the 2002 and 2003 Cheltenham Gold Cup, the 2002 King George Chase, the Ericsson Chase in 2003 and the 2000 Mersey's Novices' Chase; and Racing Demon, winner of the Peterborough Chase in 2007 and 2008.

-Henry Cecil is somewhat of a gentlemen amongst horse trainers (not that all other horse trainers are brutes).
-Since taking out his training license in 1969, Cecil has been named Champion Trainer ten times and worked with jockeying greats such as Lester Piggott, Steve Cauthen, Kieren Fallon and Pat Eddery.
-One of Cecil's specialties as a trainer are young fillies; he has trained eight winners in the Epsom Oaks and six winners of the 1,000 Guineas Stakes, the two UK Classic events for fillies aged three.
-All in all, Cecil has trained 368 winners in his career so far, a number which keeps expanding on a seemingly monthly basis; 35 of his winners won Classic Races.
+Sir Henry Cecil was somewhat of a gentlemen amongst horse trainers.
+Cecil was named Champion Trainer ten times and worked with jockeying greats such as Lester Piggott, Steve Cauthen, Kieren Fallon and Pat Eddery.
+One of Cecil's specialties as a trainer were young fillies; he trained eight winners in the Epsom Oaks and six winners of the 1,000 Guineas Stakes, the two UK Classic events for fillies aged three.
+All in all, Cecil trained hundreds of winners in his career; 35 of his winners won Classic Races.

 Italian-born Luca Cumani has been training race horses in the United Kingdom since 1976.
 This trainer comes from the finest racing stock; his mother Elena was a successful amateur jockey, his father a celebrated Italian trainer.
 Cumani has done everything to do his parents proud: he has trained seven English Classics winners and is the winningmost trainer of the Sun Chariot Stakes with six winning horses.
 When it comes to fostering new talents, Cumani does not limit himself to equine athletes: Italian-born jockey Frankie Dettori - now one of the greatest riders of all time - began his apprenticeship at Cumani's stables as a teenager and has often attributed his international success to his mentor.